 A well-kept lawn is certainly a thing of beauty and a practical area of the yard where you can place furniture to enjoy the outdoors.
 It’s also great for kids and pets to play on and can be an attractive addition to even the smallest of spaces.
-There is a downside to a lawn, however, and that’s the maintenance it needs.
+There is a downside to a lawn, however, and that’s the maintenance it needs with a lawn mower.
 Of course, the smaller the lawn, the less time it will take, but you still need to keep it cut to an attractive and manageable length.

 Grass, as used in lawns, comes in many different types, and the most popular ones will grow very quickly when it is their growing season.
 Your lawn may need cutting every couple of weeks or sooner during these times, which is why you need a lawnmower.
 During the grass’s dormant months, it will not grow, so you can at least rest assured that lawn maintenance is not an all-around requirement.

 In the following article, we’ll have a look at the best lawn mowers for small yards and see if we can find one that is suitable for you.
 We are looking at three different types of mower for you, these being non-powered mowers, powered mowers, and the latest addition to the market, robot mowers.

 When we talk about non-powered mowers, we are referring to a class of lawn mower that has no motor.
 These devices usually consist of a set of blades that are rotary in operation and attached to a wheel at either side.
 The mower has a long bar leading up to two handles, and you simply push it along in lines on your lawn.
 For smaller lawns, these inexpensive mowers can be a sensible choice, as they are easy to move around, are not heavy, and a good one will do the job.